labex-labs/open-source-labs/javascript/javascript-basics/lab-variables/step1.md

 > Open the Terminal/SSH and type `node` to start practicing coding.

 Variables are containers that store values.
-You start by declaring a variable with the [`let`](/en-US/docs/Web/JavaScript/Reference/Statements/let) keyword, followed by the name you give to the variable:
+You start by declaring a variable with the `let` keyword, followed by the name you give to the variable:

 ```js
 let myVariable;
 ```

 A semicolon at the end of a line indicates where a statement ends.
 It is only required when you need to separate statements on a single line.
 However, some people believe it's good practice to have semicolons at the end of each statement.
 There are other rules for when you should and shouldn't use semicolons.
-For more details, see [Your Guide to Semicolons in JavaScript](https://www.codecademy.com/resources/blog/your-guide-to-semicolons-in-javascript/).

 You can name a variable nearly anything, but there are some restrictions.
-(See [this section about naming rules](/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#variables).)
 If you are unsure, you can [check your variable name](https://mothereff.in/js-variables) to see if it's valid.

 JavaScript is case sensitive.
 This means `myVariable` is not the same as `myvariable`.
 If you have problems in your code, check the case!